iholloma/crdh/_essays/v01-13-growing-strong.md

 enhance scientific progress.
 These groups also marked a change from the older organizations which emphasized the universal nature of knowledge to a more specialized version.
-This led the new professional type of scientist with a key goal.
-Separate political interests from science.
+This led the new professional type of scientist with a key goal: the separation of political interests from science.
 The universal organizations of knowledge represented in pink in figure 1 were starting to become less important.
 The National Institute, the last of these major universal organizations, was successful in building